LaffSteven/area_job_search/NOTES.md

       - Uses the zip code and search radius input to call the right page on craigslist 3).
 Make a list of the jobs
       - Add jobs to an @@all array
+4).
+Print the whole list
+5).
+Display the selected job